Please note: This is a supplement to the “Blockchain and Cryptocurrency Explained” series. If you want to start from the beginning, go here.

 - Ethereum Blockchain Explorer – https://etherscan.io/

-We can find out how the network is doing by looking at these stats.
+We can find out how the network is doing by looking at the below stats.
 Each piece of information can help us understand the currency better as whole.

 A longer chain means it is more secure.